Tricentis/qTest.Integration.Pulse/parsers/README.md

 ### PostmanJSON.js
 This is a parser for Postman API endpoint test results output in JSON.
 This is a more detailed parser than the one included with Launch, and thus not compatible with results already consumed by Launch.

-### QuerySurgeXML.js
-This is a parser for the XML output provided by the QuerySurge testing tool.

 ### ReadyAPIXML.js
 This is a parser for the XML output provided by the ReadyAPI testing tool.
 Currently, expected results will be in a test suite and not individual tests.

 ### RobotXML.js
 This will parse XML results from the Robot Framework.
 Currently, it is a high-level parser and will only work a single non-nested suite of results.

-### SerenityJSON.js
-This is a parser for the Serenity BDD XML format, a Cucumber derivative.
-This parser has been submitted for public use by our friends at Specsavers UK.

 ### SonarQubeJSON.js
 This is a parser for the SonarQube JSON format for code quality and assurance.
 Leverage the webhook calls in SonarQube, please see this article to configure and review the expected format: https://docs.sonarqube.org/latest/project-administration/webhooks/